SDU-eScience/UCloud/provider-integration/im2/docs/src/dev/frontend-development.md

 Using the class is the same as previously described above.

 The function appends a number, as to ensure uniqueness.
 The above could for instance return the string `class-name90`.
-This is don't to ensure classnames don't collide.

-If just a classname is needed without any existing rules, see `makeClassName` function.
+If just a classname is needed without any rules, see `makeClassName` function.

 ## Network calls